tramitit/guides/en/germany/information_from_the_resident_registration_database.md

 categories:
 - Germany
 date: '2024-06-07'
-description: Learn how to access resident registration data for genealogy or legal reasons.
-Germany-specific steps provided.
-Certain requests may incur charges.
+description: Learn about resident registration databases, their uses for genealogy, law enforcement, and how to request information legally and effectively.
 draft: false
-meta_title: 'Resident Registration Database Access: Procedures & Providers'
+meta_title: 'Resident Registration Database: Access and Uses Explained'
-title: 'Resident Registration Database Access: Procedures & Providers'
+title: 'Resident Registration Database: Access and Uses Explained'
 translationKey: germany-information_from_the_resident_registration_database
 ---

 ## Description
 ### What is it?